surfergrl/sgs-gift-guide/structure.md

 ###Structure and logic

+// Define an array of jewellery items with their properties

+Declare variables to reference the HTML elements - form, results, submit button Array of objects with question, answers and answer weights Show the quiz questions on the HTML page

+---

 The gift guide structure will be quiz-style.
 It asks questions then gives a suggestion suitable gift/s to buy.

 - HTML file for basic user interface